htutwaiphyoe/mastering-javascript/the-complete-javascript-course/fundamental-part-1/README.md

     case comparedValue: // case can be multiple, it works like logical OR block;
         break; // break needs to stop comparing, without it the code will continue executing
+    default:
-    default: // default will run if all cases fail block;
+        // default will run if all cases fail block;
 }
 ```

+## Statement & Expression

+Expression => a piece code that produces a value, like a word

+Statement => a bigger piece of code that does not produce a value on itself, performs actions, like a complete sentence

+JavaScript expects statements and expressions in different places.
+It means in template literals, it expects expressions, not statement.